Information about the Climate Change Response (Zero Carbon) Amendment Act.

 - require the Government to develop and implement policies for climate change adaptation and mitigation

 - establish a new, independent Climate Change Commission to provide expert advice and monitoring to help keep successive governments on track to meeting long-term goals.
+See the Climate Change Commission website.

 The original proposal was for a separate piece of legislation called the Zero Carbon Bill to be passed into law.
 In May 2019, the Government decided to introduce it as an amendment to the Climate Change Response Act 2002.
 The objective was to ensure that all key climate legislation is within one Act.